 - While they may falsely believe their product or service is going to change the industry forever making their company the most important in the world, startup teams do know how to think outside the box, to innovate, how to rapidly adapt their product or service in highly complex ways to meet the changing needs of their market, to take direction from failure to raise investment or close clients and to adjust themselves accordingly without giving up, without losing a step in their forward progress to market success.

 Ideally, the core capacities of both the Cool Guys and the Cool Kids would be combined in the startup teams we invest in.
 Each possesses core strengths necessary to succeed on the ground.
 Combining core strengths, however, while improving chances at eventual market success, even this combination would do little to overcome the critical weakness shared by both.
 Namely, that being the belief their team and effort is the center of the universe and is going to change it all.
 The only way in which to address this shared flaw is for each to, “Get over yourself, you’re not the main effort.”

 The world is increasingly complex and intricately involved, not requiring or even capable of perfect solutions or answers, with decisions not made for ultimate success but rather only for the success possible given the context of all those individual decision-makers involved and impacted, at every level.
 Decisions these decision-makers themselves must take, balancing many impacting forces which rarely are as simple as price or quality.
 Meaning, the course of industries, business ecosystems, and wars alike are never changed by the introduction of a perfect product or battle but by the interplay of all those many decisions decision-makers settle upon.
-Decisions which are never made in a vacuum but which must be made in the context of highly fluid and complex, often competing, business and even more importantly, social obligations, where there is no main effort.
+Decisions are never made in a vacuum but which must be made in the context of highly fluid and complex, often competing, business, and even more importantly, social obligations, where there is no main effort.